tommywalsh/csotp/README.md

 The Car Stereo of The People is based on these three principles:

 * Metadata should be gleaned from on-disk directory structure, not from in-file tags.
 This gives a very limited amount of metadata, but it is consistent and easy to maintain.
-In-file tags give large amounts of metadata, but it tends to be inconsistent and mostly useless.
+In contrast, in-file tags give large amounts of metadata, but it tends to be inconsistent and mostly useless.

 * There are only a handful of simple "play modes", which should be easy to cycle between with one touch.
 There is no need to provide access to low-level primitives like playlists and repeat modes.